Minimal models for K\"ahler threefolds: The dual K ahler cone

 If $T(\omega)=0$ for all closed currents $T$ of bidimension $(1,1)$, we have $\lambda_\omega=0$.
 Thus we have a well-defined canonical map

-\begin{proposition} Let $X$ be a normal compact complex space of dimension~$n$ in class $\mathcal C$.
+\begin{proposition} Let $X$ be a normal compact complex space with rational singularities of dimension~$n$ in class $\mathcal C$.
 Then the canonical map $\Phi$ is an isomorphism.
 In particular $N_1(X) $ is finite-dimensional.
-Moreover given a linear map $\lambda: N_1(X) \to \mathbb R$, there exists a real closed $(1,1)$-form $\omega$ such that
+Moreover, given a linear map $\lambda: N_1(X) \to \mathbb R$, there exists a real closed $(1,1)$-form $\omega$ such that

-If $\mu: X' \to X$ is a bimeromorphic map, the natural linear map
+If $\mu: X' \to X$ is a bimeromorphic map from a normal compact complex space $X'$ in class $\mathcal C$, then the natural linear map

 is surjective. \end{proposition}